-955.3.1 Exception for Private Vehicles and Designated Areas.
-The use of smoking tobacco products is permitted in privately owned vehicles and in designated smoking areas on campus
+955.4.1 Exception for Private Vehicles and Designated Areas.
+The use of legal electronic smoking devices, hookah, smoking, and/or tobacco products is permitted in the enclosed cabin of privately owned vehicles and in designated smoking areas on campus.
+Designated smoking areas will be gradually phased out in a manner determined by the administration.955.3.2 Exception for Inhaler Devices for Medical Use.
+Legal use of an inhaler device for medical purposes is not prohibited.

-955.3.2 Other Exceptions.
-Any exceptions for the use of smoking tobacco products on university-owned, operated, or leased property must be approved by the President or Provost.
+955.4.3 Other Exceptions.
+Any exceptions for the use of electronic smoking devices, hookah, smoking, and/or tobacco products on university-owned, operated, or leased property will be limited to specific university-sponsored research in a controlled laboratory setting or upon approval by the President.

-955.4 Enforcement
+955.5 Enforcement

-Enforcement of this policy will depend on the cooperation of all faculty, staff, and students not only to comply with the policy, but also to encourage others to comply, in order to promote a healthy environment in which to work, study, and live
+Enforcement of this policy will depend on the cooperation of all faculty, staff, and students not only to comply with the policy, but also to encourage others to comply, in order to promote a healthy environment in which to work, study, and live.
+Peer ambassadors can assist with enforcement by providing policy education and connection to cessation resources to persons who violate the policy.

-955.5 Violations
+955.6 Violations

-Observation of a violation of the policy should be reported to Public Safety at 5555.
-Follow up for violations of the policy should be referred to the appropriate administrative office for review and action for faculty through the office of Academic Affairs, for staff through Human Resources and to the Dean of Students for students
+Policy violations may be reported to the ISU Police Department.
+ISU Police will forward alleged policy violations by employees to the Office of Human Resources for potential disciplinary action under Policy 562.
+Information about student violations of the policy will be referred to the Dean of Students for potential disciplinary action under the Code of Student Conduct.